etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Projects/Collaboration_and_Competition_Project/REPORT.md

 **2. Learning phase**

     replay buffer size: int(1e6)
-    minibatch size: 256
+    minibatch size: 1024
     discount factor: 0.99
-    tau = 1e-3  (for soft update of target parameters) learning rate of the Actor = 1e-4 learning rate of the Critic = 3e-4
+    tau = 1e-3  (for soft update of target parameters) learning rate of the Actor = 1e-4 learning rate of the Critic = 1e-3
-    L2 weights decay = 1e-4
+    L2 weights decay = 0.0
-    The network is updated ten times in a row after every 20 timesteps episodes

 ### Performance

-The trend of the average scores over all 20 agents is illustrated in the plot below:
+The trend of the episodes scores (defined as the maximal score over both agents) is illustrated in the plot below, along with the trend of the average score over a interval of 100 consecutive episodes (if enough episodes have been gathered) or over all episodes otherwise.

 ![alt text](images/avg_scores.png)